 - Car accidents – 32 percent

 - Motorcycle accidents – 7 percent

 - Medical / surgical complications – 4 percent

 These mostly involve a sudden, traumatic blow to the spine that fractures, dislocates, crushes or compresses one or more vertebrae.
 Actual damage can occur immediately, or over the course of days or weeks, as bleeding, swelling, inflammation and fluid accumulation occur in and around the spinal cord.

 Lifetime costs for spinal cord injuries and related secondary conditions are staggering, posing a substantial financial burden not just on the individual, but also their families.

-That’s why we remain firmly committed to offering the best legal services for spinal cord injury victims in South Florida.Spinal Cord Injury Facts
+That’s why the spine injury lawyers at our Fort Myers firm remain firmly committed to offering the best legal services for spinal cord injury victims in South Florida.Spinal Cord Injury Facts

 The National Spinal Cord Injury Statistical Center reports there are 17,000 new cases of spinal cord injury a year.
 It’s a leading cause of paralysis – both complete and incomplete.